The Upside-Down Way

 Here's the bridge: the same humility that justifies us before God is the humility that makes us trusted leaders, effective teammates, and magnetic mentors.

 When we lead with pride, we close ourselves off.
 We hide our weaknesses.
 We stop learning.
 We weaponize comparison.
 We manage people instead of serving them.
 We start sounding like the Pharisee: "At least I'm not like them."
+I've seen it in myself, that subtle arrogance that makes it hard to truly listen to others.

 But humility?
 Humility leads with questions instead of answers.
 It seeks mercy over measurement.
 It builds trust because it's not trying to outshine; it's trying to understand.
-It creates space where others can grow, because it's not threatened by imperfection.
+It creates space where others can flourish, because it's not threatened by imperfection.

 And here's the kicker: in business, humility is the accelerant of innovation.
 The fertilizer of growth.
 The foundation of trust.
+It's admitting you don't have all the answers, which opens the door for others to contribute their expertise.

 So if you want to be exalted, lifted up, expanded, and given greater responsibility, Jesus tells us how.